Monida/twitteranalyzer-app/README.md

      * **__init__:** This file indicates that the directory twitter_analyzer is a python package.

-  * **venv/:** this folder contains all the information of the virtual environment where the Flask app was created.
+  * **venv/:** This folder contains all the information of the virtual environment where the Flask app was created.

   * **.gitignore:** This hidden text file contains the files and directories that are not tracked using git.

-  * **Procfile:** This is a file *with no extension* that contains the commands that need to be execuded during the app startup.
-Go to the following link to learn more about it: https://devcenter.heroku.com/articles/procfile.
+  * **Procfile:** This is a file *with no extension* that contains the commands that need to be executed during the app start-up.
+Go to the following [link](link:https://devcenter.heroku.com/articles/procfile) to learn more about it.

- * **Procfile.Windows:** This is also a file with no extension and just like Procfile it tells the app what code to run during start up, but it is an extra file needed when the app is built on Windows.
+ * **Procfile.Windows:** This is also a file with no extension and just like Procfile it tells the app what code to run during start-up, but it is an extra file needed when the app is built on Windows.

   * **README.md:** This file (the current file) contains the entire description of the twitteranalyzer-app project.

   * **app.py:** This is the main script responsible for running the Flask app.
-This file is called by Procfile during the start up of the app.
+This file is called by Procfile during the start-up of the app.

-  * **nltk.txt:** This text file is necesary to deploy to Heroku an app that uses NLTK.
-It contains a refenrence to the corpora that needs to be downloaded for the app to work.
-During the app build up of the app, the corpora is downloaded and installed so that the app doesn't have to download it everytime someone uses the app.
-To learn more about how this is done go to the link: https://devcenter.heroku.com/articles/python-nltk.
+  * **nltk.txt:** This text file is necessary to deploy an app that uses NLTK to Heroku.
+It contains a reference to the corpora that needs to be downloaded for the app to work.
+During the app build-up, the corpora are downloaded and installed so that the app doesn't have to download it every time someone uses the app.
+To learn more about how this is done, go to this [link](link:https://devcenter.heroku.com/articles/python-nltk).

-  * **requirements.txt:** Heroku needs this requirements file to be able to install all the libraries that are necesary to be able to run the app.
-In this file you will find the name of the python libraries needed for the app to work such as pandas, matplotlib, nltk, etc.
+  * **requirements.txt:** Heroku needs this requirements file to be able to install all the libraries that are necessary to be able to run the app.
+In this file, you will find the name of the python libraries needed for the app to work such as Pandas, Matplotlib, NLTK, Scikit-learn, etc.

   * **run_analysis.py:** The Twitteranalyzer App performs some tasks that take a long time to run, such as downloading tweets and their analysis.
 All these lengthy tasks are listed inside this script so that they can be enqueued and sent to the *background worker*.
 Read section 1.8 to learn more about how this is done.

   * **runtime.txt:** This file tells Heroku what version of python is needed.

-  * **worker.py:**   The worker file is the *background worker* function that "listens" to the lengthy tasks that are enqueued and handles them by sending them to the Redis server to be excecuted asynchronously.
+  * **worker.py:**   The worker file is the *background worker* function that "listens" to the lengthy tasks that are enqueued and handles them by sending them to the Redis server to be executed asynchronously.

+References:

+[1] J.H.
+Lau, K. Grieser, D. Newman, and T. Baldwin.
+"Automatic labelling of topic models".
+In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies.
+Volume 1,  2011, pages 1536–1545.
+Association for Computational Linguistics.
+[2] S. Bhatia, J. H. Lau, and T. Baldwin, “Automatic labelling of topics with neural embeddings,” in 26th COLING International Conference on Computational Linguistics.
+2016, pages 953–963.
+[3] A. Kulkarni, A. Shivananda.
+"Natural Language Processing Recipes".
+2019, New York.
+Apress.